CatalinCraciun2002/NNFS_Adaptation/README.md

-Here, the performance of the custom-made simpleRNN layer suffers from the problem of the vanishing gradient, showing therefor a visible difference between it and the keras model which mitigates this issue with more complex mathematical procedures which are beyond the scope of this project.
+Here, the performance of the custom-made simpleRNN layer suffers from the problem of balancing the gradient from previous time steps, showing therefor a visible difference between it and the keras model which mitigates this issue with more complex mathematical procedures which are beyond the scope of this project.
 Despite these limitations, it achieves a competitive performances and manages to reproduce the overall shape of the output.
+A custom-made LSTM cell was also tested on this dataset, but it falls short of its keras counterpart.

 ____